kendofriendo/stereo_spirits/README.md

 * Access the site via localhost:3000, sign up, and start clicking on things.

-If you would like to use github to sign in you'll need to first [create your own oauth application](https://github.com/settings/developers) .
-Set the home page to http://127.0.0.1/users/auth/github and set the authorization callback url to http://127.0.0.1:3000/users/auth/github/callback

-Once created, back inside the project directory run `rails credentials:edit` and enter:

-    github:
-        github_client_id: (your client id)
-        github_client_secret: (your client secret) and save the file.

-Next, in your config/initializers/devise.rb under ⇒ Omniauth, you'll want to put

-     config.omniauth :github,
-     Rails.application.credentials.dig(:github, :github_client_id),
-     Rails.application.credentials.dig(:github,
-    :github_client_secret), scope: 'user, public_repo'
+* Github
 Rails credentials works by using encryption on the config/credentials.yml.enc file paired with a master.key in the same directory.
 This allows us to safely store credentials (like the oauth app) in our version control, and even have separate sets for each environment.
-It would work out of the box, but the oauth setup I have on github is tied to my account.
+If you have a large team working on an app together this allows everyone to use the same version without worrying about re-generating new credentials for every member or trying to securely pass around a keyfile.
+It's pretty neat.

+Github sign-in/sign-up will only work on localhost:3000, since that's where the callback is directed to.

 ## The [blog post](https://www.kendofriendo.com/project/3) goes into detail how I went about creating it.